UNICEF makes record appeal to help 60 million children in crisis

 More than one in 10 children now live in countries or regions affected by armed conflict, UNICEF said in the report Humanitarian Action for Children that accompanied the appeal.

-The biggest amount in the appeal, $903 million, was for Syria and the region around it, followed by $500 million for West African countries affected by the Ebola epidemic.
+The biggest amount in the appeal, $903 million (596.46 million pounds), was for Syria and the region around it, followed by $500 million for West African countries affected by the Ebola epidemic.

-More that 5.6 million children need support in Syria, as do 1.7 million who have fled the five-year-old conflict for neighboring countries, UNICEF said.
+More that 5.6 million children need support in Syria, as do 1.7 million who have fled the five-year-old conflict for neighbouring countries, UNICEF said.

 "For the past four years, these children have been witnessing violence and death daily and have been missing out on the very basics in life," Khan said in the statement.